Background: ICT includes things like smartphones or

 computers, items that help people connect with each other and learn

 about the world around them.
 Girls in ICT Day encourages girls to

 consider careers in information and communication technology, a

-field which typically has more men than women.
-Girls in ICT Day is
+field that typically has more men than women.
+Girls in ICT Day is held

 celebrate Girls in ICT Day because by developing an app or learning to